grafana/loki/docs/sources/getting-started/_index.md

     ```bash
     docker-compose up
     ```
 1. (Optional) Verify that the Loki cluster is up and running.
 The read component returns `ready` when you point a web browser at http://localhost:3101/ready.
+The message `Query Frontend not ready: not ready: number of schedulers this worker is connected to is 0` will show prior to the read component being ready.
 The write component returns `ready` when you point a web browser at http://localhost:3102/ready.
+The message `Ingester not ready: waiting for 15s after being ready` will show prior to the write component being ready.
 1. Run the `flog` app to start generating log lines.
 This example generates 100 log lines in JSON format, at intervals of 5 seconds:
     ```bash